telerik/xaml-docs/controls/radpdfviewer/default-ui.md

 # Default UI

-RadPdfViewer comes with pre-defined UI that is automatically wired with all of the commands provided by the control. **RadPdfViewerToolBar** automatically registers the UI components of **RadPdfViewer** and keeps them up-to-date after each upgrade.
+RadPdfViewer comes with pre-defined UI that is automatically wired with all of the commands provided by the control. **RadPdfViewerToolbar** compliments **RadPdfViewer**, with convenient toolbar exposing the variety of features.
+With single line of XAML you get all the UI expected from a standard PDF viewing application, including page navigation, zoom and page control, open/save/print buttons.
+When updating from version to version, you'll automatically get UI for all the new commands we expose.

 #### Figure 1: RadPdfViewer with default UI and context menu